ihmeuw/pseudopeople/docs/source/noise/index.rst

 Categories of Noise
 -------------------

-Pseudopeople can add two broad categories of noise to the datasets it generates:
+pseudopeople can add two broad categories of noise to the datasets it generates:

 #. **Row-based noise:** Errors in the inclusion or exclusion of entire rows of
    data, such as duplication or omission